prp-e/modal_flux_lora_toolbox/README.md

 - An account on [Modal](https://modal.com) with sufficient funds.
 - [Ostris' AI Toolkit](https://github.com/ostris/ai-toolkit)
+- A [HuggingFace](https://huggingface.co) token with `read` permission.
+- Setting up your HF token on modal.
 - Enough time and courage for your AI weekend project!

 ## How to use infrernece